rocky3xr/docs/_build/html/_sources/masternodes_basic/setupoverview.rst.txt

 Setup Overview
 ==============

-This guide will walk you through the bare minimum steps required to setup a Rupaya MasterNode on a Linux server and to setup a Cold Wallet on a Windows or Mac computer.
+This guide will walk you through the steps required to setup a Rupaya MasterNode on a Linux server and to setup a Cold Wallet on a Windows or Mac computer.

 This guide assumes that you have a basic understanding of how to navigate the Linux OS for the setup of the MasterNode, and that you have an understanding of either a Windows or Mac OS for the setup of the Cold Wallet.